transpiling/destructuring-into-object/README.md

 ```
 ### Why?
 + This syntax is more clear and understandable:
-  even without ES2015 knowleges, experienced developer can assume that some properties assigned to the left-side `target` from right-side `srcObject` variable.
+  even without ES2015 knowleges, experienced developer can assume that some properties assigned to the left-side `target` from a right-side `srcObject` variable.
 + The destructuring goal is met: elimination of names duplication.
 + You can omit braces `()` becouse statement doesn't starts with `{` now.